-I’ve been at UBC a long time.
-By the time I finish my degree, I will have spent 22% of my life here.
+I was a UBC student for a long time.
+By the time I finished my degree, I had spent 22% of my life here.
 That’s a whole lot of learning.

-The thing with being an upper-year university student (whether you’re a classic senior or a victory lapper like me) is that you lose the urgency you felt as a first year.
+The thing with being an upper-year university student (whether you’re a classic senior or a victory lapper like I was) is that you lose the urgency you felt as a first year.

-If you’re doing it right, you’ve figured out the study techniques that work for you, what kind of questions your prof is likely to ask, and what parts of the textbook are actually worth reading.
+If you’re doing it right, you’ve figured out the study techniques that work for you, what kind of questions your prof is likely to ask, and what parts of the textbook to pay attention to.

 Being accustomed to the academic cycle might make it hard to stay motivated on projects like these, where there aren’t exams or assignments to remind you that you’re doing something for marks.
-I’ve certainly found it difficult to keep my thesis on my priority list without the regular nudge of a weekly class meeting, but I’m actively avoiding ending up like this guy:
+I certainly found it difficult to keep my thesis on my priority list without the regular nudge of a weekly class meeting, but I worked hard to avoid ending up like this guy:

-Writing your entire thesis or research report in one sitting sounds like a nightmare, so here are some goals for those of us who need to find that motivation again as our degrees come to a close:
+Writing your entire thesis or research report in one sitting sounds like a nightmare, so here are some tips if you need some help finding that motivation again:

 Know what you like